Lead Organiser/s Indo-Burma Ramsar Regional Initiative (IBRRI)

 Nature-based Solutions are defined by IUCN as -actions to protect, sustainably manage, and restore natural and modified ecosystems that address societal challenges effectively and adaptively, simultaneously benefiting people and nature.- Considering the importance of ecosystem services provided by wetlands, Nature-based Solutions for Climate in wetlands can offer an alternative to grey infrastructure, acting as more robust solutions that directly address climate risks and provide a diversity of additional benefits, beyond the main objective for which they were originally developed.

-Despite this potential for wetlands to act as key green infrastructure, they have been historically undervalued in the Indo-Burma region.
-There is a need to build on NbS pilot studies from the region, and learn from them, scaling them up to multiply their benefits.
+Despite this potential for wetlands to act as key green infrastructure, they have been historically undervalued.
+There is a need to build on NbS pilot studies from the Flyway, and learn from them, scaling them up to multiply their benefits.
 Building a multi-dimensional framework for implementing NbS in wetlands at the technical, governance, economic and policy levels will facilitate this uptake.

-The proposed side event will provide an introduction to Nature-based Solutions and their potential applications in wetlands, highlighting examples from the EAAF.
+This side event will introduce Nature-based Solutions and their potential applications in wetlands, highlighting examples from the EAAF.
 Case studies will demonstrate how Nature-based approaches provide benefits to both local communities and biodiversity, acting as a win-win solution, which is often more cost effective than traditional grey infrastructure approaches.